kzu/kzu.github.io/_posts/2021-10-18-github-actions-repository.md

 ---
-title: "Get owner and project name from GitHub Actions using bash parameter expansion"
+title: "Get owner and project name from GitHub Actions"
 description: |
   GitHub actions provides the GITHUB_REPOSITORY envvar.
 This shows how to get separate owner and project name from that envvar, which contains both separated by a forward slash,